-As it relates to internal affairs files, Evidence Code §1045 requires that such files be kept for five years.
-A recent survey of area police agencies indicated that the police departments of: Alhambra, Arcadia, Glendale, Long Beach and Santa Monica conform to this practice i.e., maintain internal affairs files for five years.
+Resolution Authorizing the Chief of Police to Destroy Internal Affairs and Non-Hire Background Files.
+August 17, 2015 Page 2 of 3 conform to this practice i.e., maintain internal affairs files for five years.
 The City of Torrance maintains such records for six years.
 The cities of Burbank and Los Angeles maintain such records indefinitely, but it is important to note that both of these agencies have operated under federal consent decrees which involve specific mandates.